The Queen’s Anniversary Prize logo on a sewing needle

 Nano-wall made of negative resist(maN-2405) by using EBL.
 The hight of the wall is 500nm and width is about 100nm.

 Ge2Sb2Te5 nano-fin structures fabricated by EBL and ion milling.
-The width of the nano-fin is 43nm.
+The width of the nano-fin is only 43nm.